1) What is a Paradise City Comic Con?

 Children of nine years of age and under are FREE with a paid parent or guardian.
-You do not have to purchase a ticket for a child four years old and under.
+You do not have to purchase a ticket for a child nine years old and under.
 Just let us know that your child is with you when you check in at the show.
 Your child MUST be present at check in to receive an admission bracelet.

 There are Group Discounts for Groups of 20 or more.